django-cms/django-filer/docs/validation.rst

 legitimately appear inside SVG text content. ``sanitize_svg`` (the default) is usually the better choice.

-Block other mime-types
+Block other MIME types
 ----------------------

-To block other mime types add an entry for that mime type to ``FILER_ADD_FILE_VALIDATORS`` with ``filer.validation.deny``::
+To block other MIME types add an entry for that MIME type to ``FILER_ADD_FILE_VALIDATORS`` with ``filer.validation.deny``::

     FILER_ADD_FILE_VALIDATORS[mime_type] = ["filer.validation.deny"]